ta3ag/lbd/docs/BackendTutorial/source/about.rst

 ----------------

 Version 3.3.5, Not release yet.
   Split the elf2hex code from modiified llvm-objdump.cpp to elf2hex.h.
+  Fix bug for tail call setting in LowerCall().

 Version 3.3.4, Released September 21, 2013
   Fix Chapter Global variables error for LUi instructions and the material move